 After living in London and Manchester, she is back living in the Midlands.
 She lives with her husband and three little cubs, who are busy at school.
 This allows her to focus her mornings on writing fiction.
 Yippee!!!

 A. M. Dassu firmly believes in philanthropy and in expressing individuality.
 She is a lover of good food, art, architecture and happiness.
 Oh and you may have noticed she also loves wearing hats!

-Her first middle grade novel, BOY, EVERYWHERE is a contemporary upper middle grade novel about a privileged 13-year-old boy from Syria who is forced to leave everything he owns and knows behind.
-It is a coming-of-age story of friendship, family, belonging and fighting for a better future, and shows how ‘they’ are also ‘us’.
-It will be published worldwide in October 2020.
+Her first middle grade novel, BOY, EVERYWHERE has been noted as ‘One to Watch’ by The Bookseller, the UK’s definitive book industry magazine and website.
+It is a contemporary upper middle grade novel about a privileged 13-year-old boy from Syria who is forced to leave everything he owns and knows behind.
+It is a coming-of-age story of friendship, family, belonging and fighting for a better future.
+In a world where we are told to see refugees as the ‘other’, this story will remind readers that ‘they’ are also ‘us’.
+It will be published in the UK and commonwealth in October 2020 and the US in spring 2021.
 You can pre-order it here.
 She is represented by Jennifer Laughran at the Andrea Brown Literary Agency.